cbecraft1184/teams-meeting-minutes-prod/dod_documentation/EXECUTIVE_SUMMARY_COMPREHENSIVE.md

 ### 8.1 Opportunity Summary

-IBM has the opportunity to commercialize an enterprise application that automates Microsoft Teams meeting documentation.
-The application addresses a documented enterprise pain point (manual meeting documentation costing millions annually) and serves markets where IBM has strategic focus (Department of Defense organizations and large commercial organizations).
+DOD has the opportunity to commercialize an enterprise application that automates Microsoft Teams meeting documentation.
+The application addresses a documented enterprise pain point (manual meeting documentation costing millions annually) and serves markets where DOD has strategic focus (Department of Defense organizations and large commercial organizations).

 ### 8.2 Application Status